SolemmaLLC/ClimateStudioDocs/docs/manageLibrary.rst

    :align: center

 The library comes with a series of elements that make up a zone template including the actual templates, schedules, material definitions and construction assemblies.
-For example, an opaque element such as concrete is defined through its material properties including its specfic heat and thermal conductivity.
+For example, an opaque element such as concrete is defined through its material properties including its specific heat and thermal conductivity.
 A construction assembly for a wall is then defined through a series of materials of different thickness that make up the wall.

 .. figure:: images/Library.jpg
    :width: 900px
    :align: center

 By default, all elements in the ClimateStudio library are locked.
-By selecting a given object and "creating a new librabry object" a copy of the object is added to the library which is
+By selecting a given object and "creating a new library object" a copy of the object is added to the library which is
 unlocked (editable).
 The process works well if only a few objects are to be modified.
-If a large number of objects is to be added, the user may choose to export/import a library as a collection of comma seperated value (CSV) files.
+If a large number of objects is to be added, the user may choose to export/import a library as a collection of comma separated value (CSV) files.